Skip to content

 History of Burn Awareness Week

-Burn Awareness Week helps bring awareness to the dangers of scalds and burns and bring together burn awareness organizations, burn survivor support groups, public safety professionals and injury prevention activists to help others become more educated about the effects burns can have on people’s lives.
+Burn Awareness Week helps bring attention to the dangers of scalds and burns and bring together burn awareness organizations, burn survivor support groups, public safety professionals and injury prevention activists to help others become more educated about the effects burns can have on people’s lives.

 During the week, people gather to share their stories about surviving burns, teach citizens about the dangers of burns, and improve the lives of families everywhere by giving them the tools necessary to protect their families from fires.